vercel/styled-jsx/readme.md

 /// <reference types="styled-jsx" />
 ```

+> If you're using babel to transform styled-jsx code with TypeScript, you need to specify `"jsx": "preserve"` in your tsconfig.json to keep the original JSX and let babel parse and transform with styled-jsx babel plugin.

 ## Credits

 - **Pedram Emrouznejad** ([rijs](https://github.com/rijs/fullstack)) suggested attribute selectors over my initial class prefixing idea.